MabbottLab/MEGneto/ConfigParams.md

               <summary>Normalize</summary>
               Where: Fcp_4_beamforming to compute leadfield
               <br>
-              Meaning: “Yes” or “no” to specify whether we want to normalize.
-Addresses depth bias in the computation of the forward model.
+              Meaning: “Yes” or “no” to specify whether we want to normalize, which addresses depth bias in the computation of the forward model
             </details>
            </li></ul>
         </details>